HMS Forward (1805)

-History
+Service

 In December 1804, Lieutenant Daniel Shiels commissioned Forward for the Channel.

 On 7 February 1806, Forward was some six or seven leagues off Dunnose, Isle of Wight when she sighted and gave chase to a French privateer lugger.
 After a chase of half-an-hour and some firing, the lugger struck.
 She was Rancune, Captain Foliot, of Cherbourg and 12 hours out of there, having taken nothing.
 She was pierced for 12 guns but had only four mounted; she also carried swivel guns and small arms.
 Two of her crew had been wounded, one dangerously.

 On 17 April 1807, forward, Lieutenant Shiels, captured the Danish ship Sylt.
 (Note: A seaman's share of the prize money was worth £5 9s 6d.)
 In 1807, Lieutenant Richard Welsh replaced Shiels, but then in 1808, Shiels returned to command.

 On 23 April 1808, during the Gunboat War, Forward towed three boats from and two from in an attack on ten laden vessels moored at Fladstrand in Denmark.
 Despite coming under artillery and musket fire from a fortification, the British successfully spirited away the vessels, with five men wounded in the action.
 On 2 July 1809, Forward, Lieutenant Shiels, captured the Danish fishing vessel De Hoop.
 On 26 September 1809, Forward captured Jomfrue Sinneve Christiene, L.F.
 Grave, master.
 On 1 October, Forward captured Elizabeth, Hans Olsen, master.
 On 5 October, Forward captured Stadt Odense, S. Pederson, master.

 Circa May 1810, Lieutenant Richard Bankes transferred from the hired armed cutter Duke of York to Forward, on the Leith station.

-On 19 November 1811, Forward, commanded by Bankes, captured the merchant vessel Fortuna.
+(Note: Ships, their Captains, their Stations, and year built:

+778.Forward (GBg).14[guns].Richard Bankes.Spithead.1805) (Note: On Thursday the 15th [November 1810], the Sheriff of Edinburgh granted warrant for imprisoning Lieutenant RICHARD BANKES, commanding his Majesty's gun-brig Forward, till he had caution to the amount of £100, to stand trial within six months, for the crime of forcing a Sheriff Officer, and of resisting execution of a warrant issued by the Sheriff Substitute of Shetland, of which he stands accused at the instance of his Majesty's Advocate.)
+(Note: 'BANKES, Richard: promoted Lieutenant with seniority 29 Oct 1801, discharged dead on 21 Apr 1822') On 19 November 1811, Forward, commanded by Bankes, captured the merchant vessel Fortuna.
+(Note: December 26, 1812.
+Notice is hereby given, that Accounts of Sales of the following vessels, captured by His Majesty's gun-brig Forward, Richard Bankes, Esq, Commander, and condemned in the High Court of Admiralty, viz.
+Fortuna, captured 19, November 1811; Andred, captured 30th November 1811; Trende de Brodre and Karen Peders Datter, captured 19th March 1812; will be delivered into the Registry of the said Court.
+Thomas Maude and Sons, Agents) On 29 November, Bankes captured a Danish privateer.